Ni3verma/Safe-Box/CONTRIBUTING.md

 ```
 INFO : For ktlint : errors can also be found in the commit error message.

-NOTE : untill ktlint and detekt issues are fixed, you will not be able to commit your changes.
+NOTE : until ktlint and detekt issues are fixed, you will not be able to commit your changes.

 Once commit is done, push your changes.